john-aja/Bankist/README.md

 - **CSS**: CSS is used for styling the user interface and making the app visually appealing.

-- **JavaScript**: JavaScript is responsible for the functionality of the app, handling user interactions, and making the necessary API calls.
+- **JavaScript**: JavaScript is responsible for the functionality of the app, handling user interactions.

 ## Features